ikolith/citatel/docs/index.md

 nav: sidebar
 ---

 This is the public home of "tactile".
-More info is can be found in the [About](./_pages/about.md) page.
+More info can be found in the [About](./_pages/about.md) page.

-If you got this link, please refrain from sharing it.
-I'm not willing to pay for Github Plus or whatever to make this private.
-If this looks unfinished that's because it is.
-Most of the content that actually exists isn't even here yet, and there isn't even enough content counting what isn't here.
-However, all of the [code](./_pages/code_and_downloads/code.md)  *is* here.
+This is unfinished.
+Most of the content that actually exists isn't here yet, and even if it was, a lot would still have to be done.
+All of the [code](./_pages/code_and_downloads/code.md) *is* here.

-Send me ideas, critique, pages that need better editing.
-I am trying not to lose *too* much time to editing, so probably I missed things.
-Send it to me on discord.
+This still needs to be play-tested extensively.
+I try to run games sometimes.
+If you want to be involved contact me on github or message me on discord.
+Any sort of contributions, input, or involvement are welcome.